inside-track/dtspec/README.md

 This won't quite work as is, because we're missing something.
-We have two cases that describe variations on the source data `raw_students` and the output `salutations`.  dts collects the source data definitions from each case and stacks them into a single data source.
+We have two cases that describe variations on the source data `raw_students` and the output `salutations`.  dtspec collects the source data definitions from each case and stacks them into a single data source.
-The user then run the transformations on that source and generates a single target to provide back to dts.
-But dts has to know which record belongs to which case.
-To do this, we have to define an **identifier** that tells dts which columns should be used to identify a record as belonging to a case.
+The user then run the transformations on that source and generates a single target to provide back to dtspec.
+But dtspec has to know which record belongs to which case.
+To do this, we have to define an **identifier** that tells dtspec which columns should be used to identify a record as belonging to a case.
 A good identifier is often a primary key that uniquely defines a record, but it is not strictly required to be unique across all records.